thilanka/hangoutsbot/hangupsbot/plugins/iitc/README.md

 #### sudo(8) notes

-To add sudo permissions to hangoutsbot user so it can restart iitcbot, on a Debian type installation, you might use:
+To add sudo permissions to user (if that user was called hangoutsbot) running Hangupsbot user so it can restart IITCbot, on a Debian type distribution, you could modify this example:

     echo "hangoutsbot ALL= NOPASSWD: /bin/systemctl restart iitcbot,/bin/systemctl start iitcbot,/bin/systemctl stop iitcbot,/bin/systemctl status iitcbot" \
 	     >/etc/sudoers.d/hangoutsbot